ssMaritime.com & ssMaritime.net

 Then we arrived in Halifax Harbour

-waited on hard wooden benches for quite a while to be processed.
+waited on hard wooden benches for quite a long time to be processed.

 When all documentation was completed we